Travel

 Shaw + Smith: One of the Best wineries in South Australia

-Shaw + Smith owns two vineyards in the Adelaide Hills, at Balhannah and Lenswood, totalling 55 hectares.
-The vineyards are planted to varieties that perform particularly well in the region, namely sauvignon blanc, chardonnay, pinot noir and shiraz.
-Visitors can join a tour of the winery and vineyard at Balhannah and tuck into some bottles at one of the estate’s tasting rooms, alongside seasonal plates from its cold larger menu.
+Shaw + Smith owns two vineyards in the Adelaide Hills, at Balhannah and Lenswood, totalling 55 hectares—that's a lot of wine!
+The vineyards are planted to varieties that perform particularly well in the region, namely sauvignon blanc, chardonnay, pinot noir and shiraz, so be sure to stock up on a few bottles.
+Join a tour of the winery and vineyard at Balhannah and sip some vino at one of the estate’s tasting rooms, while tucking into seasonal plates from its cold larger menu.

 Mount Lofty Ranges Vineyards